This post may contain affiliate links. Please see my disclosure policy for details.

 When the great flood of 99 happened in 1924, Top Station was completely destroyed and was never rebuilt.

 What’s left today is a little bit of cement of where it used to stand.
-But, you can find some artefacts of the old Top Station in the Munnar Tea Museum.
+But, you can find some artifacts of the old Top Station in the Munnar Tea Museum.

 What is the best time to visit Top Station Munnar?